Gambling and online casinos in Tuvalu

 Gambling was never part of the cultural or economic life of the islands.

-on the creation of offshore zones for licensing online business,- but due to a shortage of specialists and the small scale of the economy
+In the early 2000s, the first initiatives appeared to create offshore zones for licensing online business, but due to a lack of specialists and the small scale of the economy, the project was not implemented.

-In recent years, the government of Tuvalu has increasingly considered- eGaming and crypto gambling as a promising area
+In recent years, the government of Tuvalu has increasingly seen eGaming and crypto gambling as a promising area under the Digital Nation Tuvalu 2030 program, which relies on digital technologies and international licenses.

 Legislation and regulation